What Is The Right And Ideal Room Temperature For A Baby?

 • You may leave a window open to let in the fresh air.
 Place wet towels on the window-opening to prevent hot air from entering the room.

 • You may use a ceiling fan to circulate air throughout the room.
-If you intend to use a table fan or an air cooler, do not point it directly towards the baby.
+If you intend to use a table fan or an air cooler, do not point it directly towards them.
 Place it at a distance from the baby’s crib and set a comfortable speed for the fan’s rotation.

 protip_icon Quick tip